BorisPolonsky/dify-helm/charts/dify/README.md

 Shutdown the built-in databases to ensure no processes are accessing the PVCs:

-**Note**: Running built-in database instances simultaneously with the separatly deployed ones while sharing the same PVCs will result in data corruption.
+**Note**: Running built-in database instances simultaneously with the separately deployed ones while sharing the same PVCs will result in data corruption.

 Modify your values.yaml and disable built-in databases by setting the redis.enabled=false, then
 ```bash